OpenSIR: Open-Ended Self-Improving Reasoner: Extended Results and Analysis

 \subsection{Prolonged Training Analysis}

 To better understand the limitation of {\method}, we extend training of a single run of Llama-3.2-3B-Instruct to 500 steps, substantially beyond the 200 steps used in the main experiments.
 Figure \ref{fig:opensir_extended} shows the evaluation performances over training.
-We observe consistent improvement from 34.8\% to 41.3\% at step 350, representing a gain of +6.5 points.
-Performance then plateaus after step 350 and remains stable around 40-41\% through step 500, with no further statistically significant gains.
+We observe consistent improvement from 25.6\% to 33.5\% at step 300, representing a gain of +7.9 points.
+Performance then plateaus after step 300 and remains around 33\% through step 500, with no further noticeable gains in this single run.

-Preliminary examination of the generated problems suggests a likely cause for this saturation.
-The model appears to have explored most major mathematical topics by step 350, after which the generated problems become increasingly similar and repetitive.
-This indicates that the diversity reward mechanism may become less effective over extended training.
-Future work could investigate more sophisticated diversity mechanisms to foster open-ended exploration over long training horizons.